 Check for Damage Before Turning the Unit Back On

 When the storm passes, you will want to inspect the unit before you turn it on.
 Be sure to check for any flooding or debris stuck inside the outside compressor unit.
-If there appears to be damage, do not turn on the unit.
-Have the unit professionally serviced before using it again.
+If there appears to be damaged, do not turn on the unit.
+Have the unit professionally serviced before using it again?

 Don’t let a big storm damage your HVAC system.
 Consider our advice and call us with any questions.
-To arrange for HVAC service, contact Acute Heating & Cooling today.
+To arrange for heating service, contact Acute Heating & Cooling today.